 The local match prepayment amount is a percentage of the total amount paid for claims submitted.
 The percentage is determined by the local match rate.
 Use the rates listed here, based on the claim's payment date.

 The Federal Medical Assistance Percentage (FMAP) rates determine how much the local match rate will be.
+10/1/2016 rates are estimates, and may change.

-Questions and Answers about FMAP and Local Match Rates
+Questions and answers about FMAP and local match rates

 |What is the FMAP?|